foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Contrary to the Zynqmp platform, the PUF KEK is available on non-secured boards (i.e: boards not booting signed images).

-This means that the driver has no mechanism for restricting the generation of the HUK to using data based on information ``only available`` to secured systems.
+This means that the driver has no mechanism for restricting the generation of the HUK from using data based on information ``only available`` to secured systems.

 .. note::
    The security of the platform will depend on the process used to generate and lock the keys.